Priyadarshan: 2000–2016

 In 2000, Priyadarshan directed Hera Pheri, a Hindi adaptation of the Malayalam film Ramji Rao Speaking (1989).
 The film, starring Akshay Kumar, Sunil Shetty, Tabu, and Paresh Rawal, became a box office success and is regarded as a landmark in Hindi cinema.
 It also marked the beginning of a long-term collaboration between Priyadarshan and Akshay Kumar, while Paresh Rawal became a regular in many of his subsequent films.

 Following Hera Pheri, Priyadarshan directed several Hindi films, including Yeh Teraa Ghar Yeh Meraa Ghar, Hungama, Hulchul, Garam Masala, and Kyon Ki.
 In 2000, he also directed Raakilipattu, a bilingual Malayalam-Tamil thriller (Snegithiye in Tamil), starring Tabu and Jyothika.
 Adapted from the Marathi film Bindhaast, the film was notable for its all-female cast and received critical acclaim.
 While the Tamil version was released in 2000, the Malayalam version and a dubbed Hindi version (Friendship) were released in 2007.

-Priyadarshan's English-language epic period film titled The Last Revolutionary, produced by 20th Century Fox and based on the life of Indian freedom fighter Chandrasekhar Azad, was planned for filming in 2001 but was eventually shelved.
+Priyadarshan's English-language epic period film titled The Last Revolutionary, produced by 20th Century Fox and based on the life of Indian freedom fighter Chandra Shekhar Azad was planned for filming in 2001 but was eventually shelved.
 During this time, Kamal Haasan was working on Anbe Sivam and approached Priyadarshan to direct it.
 Pre-production commenced, but Priyadarshan left the project due to creative differences, leading to Sundar C. taking over as director.
 In 2001, Priyadarshan directed the comedy film Kakkakuyil, reuniting Mohanlal and Mukesh, a successful duo from the 1980s and 1990s.
 The film became a box-office hit.
 However, his next two Malayalam films, Kilichundan Mampazham (2003) and Vettam (2004), had only an average performance at the box office, prompting him to shift focus toward Bollywood.
 In Hindi cinema, Priyadarshan maintained his success with films such as Chup Chup Ke, Bhagam Bhag, Malamaal Weekly, Dhol, Bhool Bhulaiyaa, De Dana Dan, and Mere Baap Pehle Aap.
 However, subsequent films like Billu, Bumm Bumm Bole, Khatta Meeta, Aakrosh, and Tezz did not meet expectations at the box office.
 His 2013 film Rangrezz also failed commercially.

 Priyadarshan released Kanchivaram, a film about weavers in Kanchipuram.
 Prakash Raj won the National Film Award for Best Actor in 2008 for his performance.
 Kanchivaram also won awards at film festivals.

 Returning to Malayalam cinema, Priyadarshan directed Arabeem Ottakom P. Madhavan Nayarum in Oru Marubhoomikkadha, starring Mohanlal.
 However, his subsequent films Geethaanjali (2013) and Aamayum Muyalum (2014) were box-office failures.